The weekend of Friday, Feb. 2 – depart Sunday Feb. 4, 2024, will be the THIRTY-FOURTH ANNUAL Yosemite Valley winter trip.

 you just move right into your tent cabin.

-If you have no experience camping in the winter, previous winter Yosemite trip participants recommend you NOT make your first camping trip in the winter with potential wet (rain, snow, lots of rain, lots of snow, unexpectedly huge amounts of rain, unexpectedly ginormous amounts of snow) weather.
+If you have no experience camping in the winter, previous winter Yosemite trip participants recommend you NOT make your first camping trip in the winter with potential wet weather (rain, snow, lots of rain, lots of snow, unexpectedly huge amounts of rain, unexpectedly ginormous amounts of snow).
+Hmmmm, yes, it could be sunny during the trip and people will be rollerblading in Yosemite valley and go to see / play in the snow at a higher elevation.

 ——————————————————————-